Connect with others who understand.

 Kidney disease and dialysis treatments can cause dialysis-related amyloidosis, but many types of amyloidosis can also cause kidney disease.
 Amyloid fibrils often collect in the kidneys, leading to kidney damage or kidney failure.

-To diagnose kidney damage, your doctor may collect urine samples to check for high protein levels, or blood samples to look for fat, cholesterol, or albumin in the blood.
+To diagnose kidney damage, your doctor may collect urine samples to check for high protein levels or blood samples to look for fat, cholesterol, or albumin in the blood.
 You may also need a kidney biopsy, in which your doctor removes a sample of your kidney tissue and tests for the presence of amyloid proteins and for kidney damage.
 Treatment for amyloidosis-related kidney problems may include taking medications to support kidney function, reducing the amount of fluids you drink, and eating fewer foods containing salt, cholesterol, and saturated fats.

 Heart Problems